Heather Goodlett, Executive Director

 Charity moved to Richmond in August, 2014.
 She graduated from Wingate University in 2011 and worked in college ministry for several years.
 As the mentor coordinator for Youth Life Foundation, her primary responsibilities include mentor recruitment, training, and site placement.

-Erin Brown, Assistant Teacher, Highland Park Learning Center
+Erin Brown, Assistant Teacher, Highland Park LC

 Erin spent a summer interning for YLFR and then became the Highland Park program assistant in 2014.
 She loves working with the children and feels privileged to be part of an organization that is helping the community.